kinsingo/AI_BMT_GUI_Submitter_Linux_ARM64_AIBMT_Hardware_Attached/example/classification/cpu/Readme.txt

-OpenCV and ONNX Runtime are required to build the example code "Image_Classification_Implementation.cpp".
+OpenCV and ONNX Runtime are required to build the example code "ImageClassification_Implementaion.cpp".
 After installing OpenCV and ONNX Runtime, make sure to add the following configuration to your CMakeLists.txt file:

 # OpenCV